doged-io/doged/doc/README.md

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Dogecash Subreddit](https://www.reddit.com/r/BitcoinABC/).
+* Ask for help on the [dogd Subreddit](https://www.reddit.com/r/BitcoinABC/).

 Building
 ---------------------
-The following are developer notes on how to build Dogecash on your native platform.
+The following are developer notes on how to build dogd on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)